Ban Jabo & Hilltribe Territory

 The route passes through scenic small villages, beautiful viewpoints and lastly, a sleepy checkpoint with horses, where the guards awoke, surprised to see me.

-The last section of dirt to the Monument of King Naresuan
+Dirt Route to the Monument of King Naresuan

 I was really excited about seeing this outpost and monument, which has around 8 km or so dirt to ride in order to reach it.